jjanczur/CloudComputing-assignment4/README.md

 We got **maximum number of points**, so enjoy our work.
 If you find it useful, you can give us a star.

+## Task

+The task was to use flink and implement a few paralel computing algorithms.
+We as well measurred influence of parallelism to the execution time.

 # discussion.txt